Maya Wind

 Maya Wind (מאיה ווינד) is an Israeli anthropologist, researcher, and author specializing in the study of militarism, settler societies, and the role of higher education in conflict.
-Wind is best known for criticizing the complicity of Israeli universities in the genocide of Palestinians in her 2024 book, Towers of Ivory and Steel: How Israeli Universities Deny Palestinian Freedom.
+Wind is best known for criticizing the complicity Israeli universities in the Genocide of Palestinians in her 2024 book, Towers of Ivory and Steel: How Israeli Universities Deny Palestinian Freedom.

 Academic career

 Wind received her PhD in American Studies from New York University.
 Her research investigates how settler societies and global systems of militarism and policing are sustained, with a particular focus on the reproduction and export of Israeli security expertise.
 She has received research support from the National Science Foundation, the Social Science Research Council, and the Killam Laureates Trust.

 At the University of British Columbia, Wind has served as a Killam Postdoctoral Fellow in Anthropology.
 She is also affiliated with the University of California, Riverside, where she is a President's and Andrew W. Mellon Postdoctoral Fellow in the Departments of Black Study and Media & Cultural Studies.